multiversx/mx-docs/docs/sdk-and-tools/overview.md

 ### Chain simulator

 Chain simulator is designed to replicate the behavior of a local testnet.
+It can also be pre-initialized / initialized with blockchain state from other networks, such as mainnet or something similar.

 | Name                                              | Description                  |
 |---------------------------------------------------|------------------------------|